zaneran/Weaths_up/README.md

 ## Feature Completed

+### v1.0.7

+* Enable management of search history, remove unnecessary cities to keey your favorite spinner updated.

 ### v1.0.6

 * Provide optional settings in Temperature Unit (Centigrade or Fahrenheit) and Time Format (12 Hours or 24 Hours).